By: Martin Carline

 As there are apparent advantages to both devices, as well as a few downsides, it is your own choice on whether you need both a digital camera and a cell phone.
 In essence, if you enjoy taking pics of family and friends, or the random scenic picture while on holiday, a smartphone should serve your purposes.
 This is particularly true if you are happy just uploading your pics to your favorite social media site, and possibly printing the occasional 4-by-6 to put in a picture frame.

 But, if taking creative and well planned photographs, and enjoy having some artistic and manual control over how your camera performs, you really should contemplate buying a digital camera.
-Likewise, a good spec digital camera is essential if you are planning on making money from your photography, as Tomorrow’s Studio explains.
+Likewise, a good spec digital camera is essential if you are planning on making money from your photography.
 You will have access to greater zoom and more features, and dependant upon the amount of megapixels you go with, you could possibly make large prints.

 Yet, even hobbyist and expert photographers don’t want to haul their heavy camera (no matter how fancy it is) with them everywhere.
 So for them, it’s a smart choice to have both a smartphone and a digital camera in their armory.